 In 2002, at age 38, Kathy learned to play guitar and wrote her first song.
-Her sixth album, The Pilgrim, which follows 2013’s When You’re Dead, has just been released.
+Her sixth album, The Pilgrim, was released in 2016.

 Reviews and media quotes for The Pilgrim and Kathy’s other albums are below.